 The vessel will continue to spread the Aloha spirit, but it also shares a grand message with the people of the world: to care for our Earth and teach the virtues of environmental sustainability.

 Hōkūle‘a - the original Hawaiian name - is a wa'a (traditional voyaging canoe) launched for the first time on March 8, 1975.
 It mimics the canoes that brought ancient Hawaiians to their archipelago over 600 years ago.

-Through her voyages, Polynesian Voyaging Society’s legendary vessel has sparked a reawakening of Hawaiian culture, language, identity and revitalized voyaging and navigation traditions throughout the Pacific Ocean.
+Through her voyages, the Polynesian Voyaging Society’s legendary vessel has sparked a reawakening of Hawaiian culture, language, and identity and revitalized voyaging and navigation traditions throughout the Pacific Ocean.

 Two years after the first voyage to Tahiti in 1976, the stunning double-hulled sailing canoe tried to repeat the feat, but it capsized in stormy conditions off of Molokai.

 Eddie Aikau, one of the crew members, decided to paddle his surfboard back to Hawaii to get help, but he was never seen again.